 - Low-Code.
-Our goal is to make it easy for our enterprise DAM customers to quickly build the apps they need to support their digital supply chain.
+Our goal is to make continuously low-code innovation for our enterprise DAM customers to quickly build the apps they need to support their digital supply chain.

 - Artificial Intelligence.
-Nuxeo Insight is a unique offering in the DAM market that allows customers to train machine-learning models with their own assets and data.
+Nuxeo Insight, our AI in Content Management] service, is a unique offering in the DAM market that allows customers to train machine-learning models with their own assets and data.
 Our goal is to make this service intuitive and easy to use even for the most novice AI organizations.

 - Cloud First.
-Regardless if a customer uses our cloud or their own, our simple goal is to make the Nuxeo Platform easy to operate, maintain, and upgrade.
+Regardless if a customer uses our cloud or their own, our simple goal is to make our Cloud Content Management system easy to operate, maintain, and upgrade.